yomerrallo/thecastedkinweb/_pages/wiki.md

 ---
 title: "Wiki"
 permalink: /wiki/
+layout: single
 ---

-# Wiki
+# Game Wiki

-*Welcome to the game wiki!
-Browse articles about lore, mechanics, and more.*
+Welcome to the game wiki!
+Browse articles about lore, mechanics, and more.

 <ul>
   {% for wiki in site.wiki %}